Animal Kingdom Genie+ Priorities & Lightning Lane Ride Ranks

-Animal Kingdom has 9 attractions with Genie+ Lightning Lane line-skipping access, which is the fewest of any park at Walt Disney World.
+Animal Kingdom has 11 attractions with Genie+ access, which is the fewest of any park at Walt Disney World.
+On top of that, only a handful of those are actually worth using the Lightning Lane to skip the line.
 This guide ranks the rides in terms of time-saved and how quickly each reservation books up.
-(Updated May 1, 2022.)
+(Updated May 7, 2023.)

 Most of the time, we don’t recommend buying Genie+ at Disney’s Animal Kingdom (DAK).
 However, most of the time is not all of the time–hence this guide.
 There’s about ~25% of the time when buying Genie+ at Animal Kingdom can be advantageous.

-When it comes to crowds, wait times, and Genie+ availability, Animal Kingdom is like a mix of Epcot and Hollywood Studios.
-Like Epcot, it tends to be a more laid back park, especially on lower to moderate crowd days.
+When it comes to crowds, wait times, and Genie+ availability, Animal Kingdom tends to be more laid back, which is in large part due to fewer guests buying Genie+ here.
+This is especially true on lower to moderate crowd days.
 In those scenarios, only a couple of Genie+ attractions will have notable wait times, and even those aren’t that bad.

-On high crowd days, the wheels fall off…just like Disney’s Hollywood Studios!
+On high crowd days, the wheels can fall off–and that’s when Genie+ is most useful.
 The park does a poor job of absorbing crowds, and lines spike significantly, with Animal Kingdom often averaging the longest wait times of any park at Walt Disney World on 9/10 or 10/10 crowd days.
 The difference–and reason for this–is that Animal Kingdom doesn’t have as many rides, so guests are concentrated among a handful of attractions.

 Consequently, whether Genie+ will save you a lot of time or almost no time at all really depends upon the crowd level.
 This isn’t really a profound statement–it’s true at all of the parks–but it’s most pronounced at Animal Kingdom.
 On a low to moderately busy day, you won’t save enough time to make the purchase of Genie+ worth the money unless you’re Park Hopping after DAK.
 It’s also arguably not worth the time, as Genie+ will force you to criss-cross the sprawling park rather than doing things as you naturally arrive to them while navigating normally.